lfricken/moloch/_headers/rules.md

 ---

-If everyone hates the current system, who perpetuates it?
+So if everyone hates the current system, who perpetuates it?
 And Ginsberg answers: “Moloch”.
-This thought is powerful not because it’s correct – nobody literally thinks an ancient Carthaginian demon causes everything – but because thinking of the system as an agent throws into relief the degree to which the system isn’t an agent.
+This answer is powerful not because it’s correct – nobody literally thinks an ancient Carthaginian demon causes everything – but because thinking of the system as an agent throws into relief the degree to which the system isn’t an agent.

-Nick Bostrom makes an offhanded reference of the possibility of a dictatorless dystopia, one that every single participant hates but which nevertheless endures unconquered.
+[Nick Bostrom](https://en.wikipedia.org/wiki/Nick_Bostrom) makes an offhanded reference of the possibility of a dictatorless dystopia, one that every single participant hates but which nevertheless endures unconquered.
 It’s easy enough to imagine such a state.
 Imagine a country with two rules: first, every person must spend eight hours a day giving themselves strong electric shocks.
-Second, if anyone fails to follow a rule (including this one), or speaks out against it, or fails to enforce it, all citizens must unite to kill that person.
+Second, if anyone fails to follow the rules (including this one), speaks out against them, or fails to enforce them, all citizens must unite to kill that person.
 Suppose these rules were well-enough established by tradition that everyone expected them to be enforced.

-So you shock yourself for eight hours a day, because you know if you don’t everyone else will kill you, because if they don’t, everyone else will kill them, and so on.
-Every single citizen hates the system, but for lack of a good coordination mechanism it endures.
-From a god’s-eye-view, we can optimize the system to “everyone agrees to stop doing this at once”, but no one within the system is able to effect the transition without great risk to themselves.
+So you shock yourself for eight hours a day, because you know if you don’t then everyone else will kill you, because if they don’t, everyone else will kill them, and so on.
+Every single citizen hates the system.
+Maybe the few most rebelious people stand up and encourage everyone else to follow, but are quickly killed by their more fearful peers.
+Now the odds of a successful revolution in the future have gone down.
+If people keep standing up individually, just to be killed off, eventually the only people left will be those who never risk rebelling.
+Everyone needs to stop obeying the rules at the same time, but for lack of a good coordination mechanism, it never happens.
+From a god’s-eye-view, we can optimize the system to “everyone agrees to stop doing this at once”, but no one within the system is able to trigger the transition without great risk to themselves.

 This example is kind of contrived.
 So let’s run through some real world examples of similar multipolar traps to really hammer in how important this is.